Astragalus microcymbus

 Astragalus microcymbus is a species of flowering plant in the legume family known by the common name skiff milkvetch.
 It is endemic to Colorado in the United States, where it is known from Gunnison County and the edge of Saguache County.
+It was discovered in 1945 by Rupert Barneby, a British botanist.
+Currently, skiff milkvetch is experiencing population declines and is listed as a Tier 1 species in the Rare Plant Addendum to the Colorado State Wildlife Action Plan.